 If you choose to participate, you'll need to select a username and password before setting up your account.

-If you choose to opt out, you won’t need to set up a username and password if you received notification within the past 30 days.
-After that point, you will need to set up a username and password to complete your opt out.
+If you choose to opt out within the initial 30-day decision period, you won’t need to set up a username and password.
+If you choose to opt out after the 30-day decision period has passed, you will need to set up a username and password to complete the opt-out process.

-Your Roth IRA through Illinois Secure Choice belongs to you.
+Your IRA through Illinois Secure Choice belongs to you.
 Your money remains in your account as your retirement savings.
 If your new employer facilitates Illinois Secure Choice, you will receive a notification and payroll deductions will begin at your new job unless you opt out.
-If your new employer offers an employer-sponsored retirement plan, then they are not required to facilitate the Illinois Secure Choice program, but you may be eligible for the employer-sponsored retirement plan.
-Additionally, you can continue to make contributions your Illinois Secure Choice account on your own through bank drafts.
+If your new employer offers a qualified retirement plan, then they are not required to facilitate the Illinois Secure Choice program, but you may be eligible to participate in the qualified retirement plan.
+Additionally, you can always make contributions to your Illinois Secure Choice account on your own through bank drafts.

 You can opt out of participating at any time.
-If you opt out within 30 days after the program notifies you about the establishment of your account, no payroll deductions will be made from your paycheck on your behalf and your account will not be activated.
+If you opt out within 30 days after the Program notifies you about the establishment of your account, no payroll deductions will be made from your paycheck on your behalf and your account will not be activated.
 If you choose to stop participating after contributions have begun, payroll deductions will end.
-You can leave the money in your account to grow your retirement savings, or you can transfer or roll over to another Roth IRA.
-You may also request a distribution, which may be subject to federal taxes.
-You may rejoin the program at any time by notifying the program or your employer that you would like to start contributing to your account again.
+You can leave the money in your account to grow your retirement savings, or you can transfer or roll over your funds to another Roth IRA.
+You may also request a distribution but keep in mind that the interest earned may be subject to federal taxes and it is best to review your situation with your financial advisor or accountant.
+You may rejoin the Program at any time by notifying the program that you would like to start contributing to your account again.

 If your employer facilitates Illinois Secure Choice, you won’t need to do anything to enroll and start saving.
-Your employer will automatically enroll you unless you opt out.
+Your employer should add your information in the Secure Choice employer portal, which will lead to automatic enrollment in the program unless you opt out.
 Remember, Illinois Secure Choice is completely voluntary.
-If your employer isn’t registered with Illinois Secure Choice or if you are self-employed, you can enroll on your own.
+If your employer isn’t registered with Illinois Secure Choice or if you are self-employed, you can self-enroll and fund your account through bank drafts by visiting saver.ilsecurechoice.com.

 Eligibility

 Yes.
-You can opt out at any time online at saver.ilsecurechoice.com; by calling at (855) 650-6913 Monday through Friday, 8 a.m. – 8 p.m.
-CST; or by mailing an Opt Out form to the program.
+You can opt out at any time online at saver.ilsecurechoice.com; by calling Client Services at (855) 650- 6914 Monday through Friday, 8 a.m. – 8 p.m.
+CT; or by mailing or faxing a completed Opt-Out form to the program (following directions provided on the Opt-Out form).

-There is no mandatory waiting period, but the enrollment process takes 60 days.
-If you work for an employer for less than 60 days, you will not be enrolled by that employer.
+There is no mandatory waiting period, but the enrollment process takes up to 60 days.
+If you work for an employer for fewer than 60 days, you will not be enrolled by that employer.

 In general, federal benefits programs do not count retirement assets against a person's eligibility.
 For more information, check with your benefits office.

-Yes, if you are 18 or older, have earned income, and are eligible to contribute to an IRA, you can join the program at saver.ilsecurechoice.com.
+Yes, if you are 18 or older, have earned income, and are eligible to contribute to an IRA, then you can join the program as a self-enrolled participant by visiting saver.ilsecurechoice.com.
 You can contribute through your bank account or you may be able to contribute through payroll deductions if your employer is willing to set up a deduction for you.

-Yes, if you are 18 or older, have earned income, and are eligible to contribute to an IRA, you can join the program at saver.ilsecurechoice.com and contribute through your bank account.
+Yes, if you are 18 or older, have earned income, and are eligible to contribute to an IRA, you can join the program as a self-enrolled participant by visiting saver.ilsecurechoice.com and contributing through your bank account.

 The standard account option for savers will be a Roth IRA.
-The maximum income limits for Roth IRA savers are set by the federal government.
-For 2023, the maximum income limits are $153,000 for a single tax filer and $228,000 for married taxpayers filing jointly.
-At this time, Illinois Secure Choice offers Traditional IRAs to savers who are not eligible to contribute to a Roth IRA and need to recharacterize prior year contributions.
+The maximum income limits for Roth IRA participants are set by the federal government.
+For 2025, the maximum income limits are $165,000 for a single tax filer and $246,000 for married taxpayers filing jointly.
+Illinois Secure Choice also offers Traditional IRAs to savers who are not eligible to contribute to a Roth IRA and need to recharacterize prior-year contributions.
 Traditional IRAs do not have an income limit.
+Please see the IRS website for more information on Roth and Traditional IRAs: https://www.irs.gov/retirement-plans/traditional-and-roth-iras

-Yes, if you are 18 or older, have earned income, and are eligible to contribute to an IRA, you can join the program at saver.ilsecurechoice.com and contribute through your bank account.
+Yes, if you are 18 or older, have earned income, and are eligible to contribute to an IRA, you can join the program as a self-enrolled participant by visiting saver.ilsecurechoice.com and contributing through your bank account.

 If your employer is required to facilitate Illinois Secure Choice, your employer will register with the program and then you will receive an invitation from Illinois Secure Choice.
 You will be able to choose to remain in the program or opt out.